 10: Their physical presence is at ease when they are around you

 Take gauge of someones physical presence when they are around you, and take note of how you feel when you are around them.
 Energy doesn’t lie, and it will show up in your physical presence.
 If both people are able to be in a relaxed state around each other, it’s like there is a foundation of trust in that relationship.

 Now, before you start pointing the finger at your inner-circle, do you embody these qualities?
 It’s easy to blame the relationships around us when we are also contributing.
 You want a good friend, be a good friend.
-You want a relationship built on trust?
-Make sure you are embodying the qualities of a trustworthy person first.
+Do you want a relationship built on trust?
+Make sure you are embodying these qualities of a trustworthy person first.